-Entertainers, musicians, movies, and all popular cultural items come and go, but some manage to keep their profiles high across multi generations; Elvis, The Beatles, Star Wars are examples among many.
+Entertainers, musicians, movies, and all popular cultural items come and go, but some manage to keep their profiles high across multiple generations: Elvis, The Beatles, Star Wars are examples among many.
 It is a safe bet that our great-great grandchildren will be reading books on a certain boy wizard named Harry.

 20th Century “Mr. Showmanship”

-Liberace’s shows in Las Vegas were stuff of legend, and rightly so according to my husband who saw one during a business trip.
-He recalls when his mother’s dressmaker replaced a framed picture of Cary Grant with one of Liberace, an entertainer who had that knack of making you feel like you were the special person in the audience, that he was performing solely for your enjoyment.
+Liberace’s shows in Las Vegas were stuff of legend, and rightly so according to my husband who attended a performance during a business trip.
+He also recalls when his mother’s dressmaker replaced a framed picture of Cary Grant with one of Liberace, an entertainer who had that knack of making you feel like you were the singularly special person in the audience, that he was performing solely for your enjoyment.

 How is that?
-Well, Behind the Candelabra focuses on the volatile six-year relationship between Liberace and Scott Thorson, who is the author of the book (Thorson & Thorleifson, 1990) from which the movie is adapted.
-Thorson, approximately 40 years younger and Liberace’s alleged lover, was just 16 years old when their paths crossed.
+Well, Behind the Candelabra focuses on the volatile 6-year relationship between Liberace and Scott Thorson, who is the author of the book (Thorson & Thorleifson, 1990) from which the movie is adapted.
+Thorson, about 40 years younger and Liberace’s alleged lover, was just 16 when their paths crossed.
 Yes, that might be statutory rape, but this is the entertainment business after all.

-One does not need a psychology degree to understand how the best defense against being swept away by cults, gangs, and toxic individuals is a strong and consistent family foundation.
-Thorson’s family background was anything but, making him a prime target for Liberace to pick up and play with exclusively for the next six years.
+One does not need a psychology degree to understand how the best defense against being swept away by cults, gangs, and toxic people is a strong and consistent family foundation.
+Thorson’s family background was anything but, making him a prime target for Liberace to pick up and play with exclusively for the next 6 years.

-After Soderbergh approached a number of studios with the project, HBO took the bait, and Behind the Candelabra ended up winning two Golden Globes in 2014.
+After Soderbergh had approached a number of studios with the project, HBO took the risk, and Behind the Candelabra ended up winning two Golden Globes in 2014.
 While Liberace belongs to a time that is long past, Michael Douglas’s performance should give these nurses a reason to search for videos of the real Liberace on YouTube.
-For the essence of LIberace, they would best start with his Christmas special from 1954.
+For the essence of Liberace, they would best start with his Christmas special from 1954.

 Associated Press.
 (2014, Jan 23).
 Behind the bars: Liberace’s former lover jailed for up to 20 years after failing drug test while on probation.
 Retrieved from https://www.dailymail.co.uk/news/article-2545059/Liberaces-former-lover-Scott-Thorson-jailed-20-YEARS-failing-drug-test-probation.html